wormhole-foundation/wormhole-sdk-ts/README.md

     "Allowed source tokens: ",
     srcTokens.map((t) => canonicalAddress(t)),
   );
+  // Grab the first one for the example const sendToken = srcTokens[0]!;

   // given the send token, what can we possibly get on the destination chain? const destTokens = await resolver.supportedDestinationTokens(sendToken, sendChain, destChain);